-6 Davidson, McFetridge, 'Key Characteristics in the Choice of International Technology Transfer Mode', Journal of International Business Studies, 16 (2), 1985, pp. 5-21.
+Key Characteristics in the Choice of International Technology Transfer Mode', Journal of International Business Studies, 16 (2), 1985, pp. 5-21.

 The main advantage of turnkey projects is the high economic returns from the assets built.
 Turnkey projects are useful where FDI is restricted by the regulations of the host government.
-For example, many oil rich countries in the Middle East wanted to retain ownership of their own petroleum refining industry, and therefore restricted FDI in their oil and refining sectors.
-But since many of these countries did not have the technological know-how for petroleum refining, they entered into turnkey projects with foreign firms that had the technology.
+For example, many oil rich countries in the Middle East wanted to retain ownership of their own petroleum refining industry, and therefore restricted did not have the technological know-how for petroleum refining, they entered into turnkey projects with foreign firms that had the technology.
+Through turnkey petroleum refining, they entered into turnkey projects with foreign firms that had the technology.
 Through turnkey projects, foreign firms export process technology to the host country.
 Turnkey projects are favored by MNCs when the political and economic environment in the host country does not favor long-term investment.
+The disadvantage of turnkey projects is that firms which enter a turnkey deal have no long-term interest in the foreign country.